nickbattle/vdmj/LSP/README.md

 Executed in 0.003 secs.

 ```
+The default module or class can be changed by typing the name (eg. evaluate "A" to change the default to module A).

 If breakpoints have been set, the evaluation will stop and can be single stepped (over, in, out) or continued,
 stack frames and values viewed and watched, using standard VS Code controls.
+Multi-threaded VDM++ debugging should
+work correctly.

-CTRL-F5 launches a session with debugging disabled (breakpoints are ignored).
+CTRL-F5 launches a session with debugging disabled (breakpoints will be ignored).

 You can modify a specification while debugging, but the changes you make will not take effect until you start a
 new debug session.
 You will be given an error if you attempt a new expression evaluation without a restart.

+There are some screenshots below.

 ## Problems